Car Accidents Affect All Areas of Your Life

 In order to help a child who has been involved in a car accident, it can be helpful for parents to keep the following three tips in mind as they monitor their child for possible signs of emotional trauma:

-- There are their are many positive short and long term strategies to help children cope with their emotions following a traumatic event such as an automobile accident, and their emotions should never be dismissed or made fun of.
+- There are many positive short and long-term strategies to help children cope with their emotions following a traumatic event such as an automobile accident, and their emotions should never be dismissed or made fun of.
 Developing coping skills after a trauma is part will help your child become emotionally resilient, and this resilience will help protect them psychologically well into adulthood.

 - No two children are alike when it comes to physical and emotional trauma.
 Therefore, their recovery is individual and should be treated as such.